June 12, 2023

 What sequencing or array method(s) did they use?
 Some examples:

-• total RNA-sequencing: sequences all RNAs after a depletion of ribosomal RNAs.
+• total RNA-sequencing: sequences all RNAs after depletion of ribosomal RNAs.

 • mRNA-sequencing: only sequences the polyadenylated RNAs (with polyA tails) using oligo(dT) primers or probes during the library preparation.